How Much Does A Dog Cost?

 The RSPCA estimates that a dog will cost around $910 per year on top of initial costs.

-Whereas a report by Animal Medicines in 2013 estimated that yearly dog ownership costs $1627.
-(2) As you can see, the true cost is quite difficult to calculate but here are some averages for your consideration:
+Whereas a recent report by Animal Medicines in 2022 estimated that yearly dog ownership in Australia costs average households over $4000 (2).
+As you can see, the true cost is quite difficult to calculate but here are some averages for your consideration:

 The Cost of Buying or Adopting a Dog

 Let’s start at the beginning.
 As it happens, there is rarely such a thing as a free dog.
 Unless they have been given to you by a neighbour or elderly loved one, adopting a dog will still cost you money.